d2l-ai/d2l-en/contrib/chapter_crashcourse/ndarray.md

 print('id(y):', id(y))
 ```

-While this syntacically nice, `x+y` here will still allocate a temporary buffer to store the result before copying it to `y[:]`.
+While this syntactically nice, `x+y` here will still allocate a temporary buffer to store the result before copying it to `y[:]`.
 To make even better use of memory, we can directly invoke the underlying `ndarray` operation, in this case `elemwise_add`, avoiding temporary buffers.
 We do this by specifying the `out` keyword argument, which every `ndarray` operator supports:

 ```python